oasis-tcs/odata-specs/odata-data-aggregation-ext/6 Hierarchical Transformations.md

 ```
 :::

-The algorithm given so far is valid for a single-valued `RecursiveHierarchy/ParentNavigationProperty`.
-The remainder of this section describes the case where it is collection-valued.
+The algorithm given so far is valid for a single-valued `RecursiveHierarchy/ParentNavigationProperty` with the [standard definition for root](#RecursiveHierarchy).
+The remainder of this section describes the general case.
 The function $ρ(c,x)$ used below constructs a path-to-the-root and was defined in the [`traverse`](#Transformationtraverse) section.

 With $r_1,…,r_n$ as above, ${\tt groupby}((P_1,{\tt rolluprecursive}(H,Q,p,S),P_2),T)$ is defined as equivalent to
 $${\tt concat}(R(ρ(r_1,{\tt null}),…,R(ρ(r_n,{\tt null}))),$$